WalkerKenneth/WalkerKenneth/README.md

-## Hello, this is me Kenneth Walker 👋
+## Hello, this is me Kenneth

+# Web Developer - Web3 Developer

 <!--
 **WalkerKenneth/WalkerKenneth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.